Pompeo: China measure a 'death knell' for Hong Kong autonomy

 WASHINGTON (AP) — Secretary of State Mike Pompeo on Friday condemned China's effort to take over national security legislation in Hong Kong, calling it “a death knell for the high degree of autonomy" that Beijing had promised the territory.

-Pompeo weighed in as well, calling the proposal by China an effort to “unilaterally and arbitrarily impose national security legislation on Hong Kong.”
+Pompeo called the proposal an effort to “unilaterally and arbitrarily impose national security legislation on Hong Kong.”

 “Hong Kong has flourished as a bastion of liberty.
 The United States strongly urges Beijing to reconsider its disastrous proposal, abide by its international obligations, and respect Hong Kong’s high degree of autonomy, democratic institutions, and civil liberties, which are key to preserving its special status under U.S. law," Pompeo said in a statement.